cmugpi/cmugpi.github.io/initial-setup/index.md

 A _shell_ is a program that lets you enter in text commands to a computer and get output from those commands.
 Shells are essential for using SSH and very useful for programming.
-We'll be doing all of our work in this class within a shell, so it's important that we are using the right one!
+We'll be doing all of our work in this class within a shell, so it's important that we use the right one!

 The default shell on Andrew Linux systems, `csh`, is lacking in many ways.
 For that reason, we'll be switching you over to a shell called bash.
 (If you have